 - ½ cup cooked rice optional

-- Prepare blini according to instructions.
+- Prepare Blini according to instructions.
 Allow to cool.

 - Saute the onions until translucent.
 Add the ground beef and fry until cooked.

 - Prepare a cup of thickened beef gravy sauce and add it to the meat mixture.
-You can skip this non-traditional step and just season with salt and pepper, but this provides moisture and a richer flavour.
+You can skip this non-traditional step and just season with salt and pepper, but this provides moisture and a richer flavor.
 Add black pepper to taste and allow to cool.
 Mix in the cooked rice.

 - Place one blinchik on the table and put about 1-2 tablespoons of the meat mixture near the centre.
 It's like wrapping a burrito.
 Fold the bottom to cover the meat.
 Fold the sides in, and roll up like an eggroll or a burrito.